Flaque/filet/README.md

 `CleanUp` will call `t.Error` if something goes wrong when removing the file.

-You can also access the `TestRegistry` itself if you want to add a specificly named file to the cleanup list.
+You can also access the `Files` itself if you want to add a specificly named file to the cleanup list.

 ```
-filet.TestRegistry = append(filet.TestRegistry, "path/to/my/named/file")
+filet.Files = append(filet.Files, "path/to/my/named/file")
 ```

 ## Helpers